How do you establish trust? The first and most important step is to map out the key messages that you hope will resonate with your target audience.

 Maintaining brand consistency helps build your brand recognition and protects you from copy-cats.
 Know the value of your brand and work to safeguard it.

 Working in the ski industry taught me about the power of combining in-person and high-tech communications.

 Picking the right audience can turn an otherwise average PR campaign into a resounding success.
 Choosing the wrong audience, however, can derail even the best-laid talking points.
-Targeting the right demographic can be invaluable.

 Everyone wants to buy from an expert.
 Whatever your product or service, it is helpful if you and your team are experts in your field.

 Your company’s social media presence can be used in all sorts of ways — from announcing job postings to sharing employee testimonials and product launches.
 But it can also be leveraged to attract attention from the mainstream media and generate positive publicity.